Kubeinit/kubeinit/docs/src/usage.rst

 Currently the inventory to deploy the clusters is dynamic, this means that it is configured based on the variables that are passed to the deployment command.
+The first hypervisor is denoted also as the bastion host or |Dagger|.

 In particular the `kubeinit_spec` variable will determine the amount of controller nodes, compute nodes, and hypervisors that